We have a big responsibility when you use our services!

 Depending on the user's profile information, we also supply relevant issues, news and views that relate to any user supplied demographic.
 For example, if you are a female, personalized content and issues and news regarding females in Alberta can also be provided.

-Personal information such as your name, telephone number or address is never shared with content providers or advertisers, although it allows iMatr to perform personalized services, unless a user asks us to do so by performing a platform activity that is reliant on the personal information.
+Personal information such as your name, telephone number or address is never shared with content providers or advertisers, although it allows iMatr to perform personalized services, unless a user asks us to do so by performing a platform activity that is reliant on their personal information.
 For example, a politician may have a pro-choice stand on abortion.
 A user would like to support the politician with a Smile from their Contact Engine Toolbox.

 Platform activities such as Smiles, Pokes, SoCos and e-Petitions, reveal some of the initiator's and receiver's personal information such as their name, address, email, and telephone number; together with their personal view on an issue in the case of Smiles and Pokes, or in the case of a SoCO, for whom a user might vote.